Texas Worker’s Compensation Insurance

 What is Worker’s Compensation Insurance Coverage?

-Texas employers, except for public entities, can choose whether or not to provide workers’ compensation insurance coverage for their employees.
+Texas employers, except for public entities, can choose whether to provide workers’ compensation insurance coverage for their employees.
 Workers’ compensation provides covered employees with income and medical benefits if they are injured on the job or have a work-related injury or illness.
 Workers’ compensation is regulated by the Texas Department of Insurance, Division of Workers’ Compensation (TDI-DWC).

 I’ve been injured on the job, what should I do?

 - You must report your injury to your employer within 30 days from the date of the injury, or from the date you knew your injury or illness was related to your job.
 If you do not notify your employer within these 30 days, your right to obtain benefits could be lost.

 - You must send a completed Employee’s Claim for Compensation for a Work-Related Injury or Occupational Disease (DWC Form-041) to the Texas Department of Insurance, Division of Workers’ Compensation (DWC) within one (1) year of the date of injury to protect your rights.

 Participation in the workers’ compensation system in Texas is voluntary for most employers.
 Employers who choose to have worker’s compensation may:

 - Purchase a workers’ compensation insurance policy from a private insurance company;